xianyuanliu/xianyuanliu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Senior AI Research Engineer at the [Department of Computer Science](https://www.sheffield.ac.uk/dcs/), and Assistant Head of AI research engineering at the [Centre for Machine Intelligence](https://www.sheffield.ac.uk/machine-intelligence), [University of Sheffield](https://www.sheffield.ac.uk/).
+I am a Senior AI Research Engineer at the [Department of Computer Science](https://www.sheffield.ac.uk/dcs/), and Assistant Head of AI Research Engineering at the [Centre for Machine Intelligence](https://www.sheffield.ac.uk/machine-intelligence), [University of Sheffield](https://www.sheffield.ac.uk/).

 My current research focuses on developing machine learning methods and tools for healthcare and multi-modal learning.
 I am a co-founder and principal developer of the open-source library [PyKale](https://github.com/pykale/pykale), offering a spectrum of accessible multi-modal and transfer learning algorithms.